Rorschach test: Method

-As the subject is examining the inkblots, the psychologist writes down everything the subject says or does, no matter how trivial.
+As the subject examines the inkblots, the psychologist writes down everything the subject says or does, no matter how trivial.
 Analysis of responses is recorded by the test administrator using a tabulation and scoring sheet and, if required, a separate location chart.

 The general goal of the test is to provide data about cognition and personality variables such as motivations, response tendencies, cognitive operations, affectivity, and personal/interpersonal perceptions.
 The underlying assumption is that an individual will class external stimuli based on person-specific perceptual sets, and including needs, base motives, conflicts, and that this clustering process is representative of the process used in real-life situations.

 Methods of interpretation differ.
 Rorschach scoring systems have been described as a system of pegs on which to hang one's knowledge of personality.
 The most widely used method in the United States is based on the work of Exner.
 Administration of the test to a group of subjects, by means of projected images, has also occasionally been performed, but mainly for research rather than diagnostic purposes.

 Test administration is not to be confused with test interpretation:

 The interpretation of a Rorschach record is a complex process.
 It requires a wealth of knowledge concerning personality dynamics generally as well as considerable experience with the Rorschach method specifically.
 Proficiency as a Rorschach administrator can be gained within a few months.
 However, even those who are able and qualified to become Rorschach interpreters usually remain in a "learning stage" for a number of years.

 Features or categories

 The interpretation of the Rorschach test is not based primarily on the contents of the response, i.e., what the individual sees in the inkblot (the content).
-In fact, the contents of the response are only a comparatively small portion of a broader cluster of variables that are used to interpret the Rorschach data: for instance, information is provided by the time taken before providing a response for a card can be significant (taking a long time can indicate "shock" on the card).
+The contents of the response are only a comparatively small portion of a broader cluster of variables that are used to interpret the Rorschach data: for instance, information is provided by the time taken before providing a response for a card can be significant (taking a long time can indicate "shock" on the card).
 As well as by any comments the subject may make in addition to providing a direct response.

 In particular, information about determinants (the aspects of the inkblots that triggered the response, such as form and color) and location (which details of the inkblots triggered the response) is often considered more important than content, although there is contrasting evidence.

 "Popularity" and "originality" of responses can also be considered as basic dimensions in the analysis.